What is the Pandemic Changing in the World?

 What is Being Disrupted?

 The largest drops in spending have occurred in restaurants, travel, and hospitality.
 These are industries that are not quickly coming back.
-I wrote about how the aviation industry is being gutted in my post Industry Disruption in the Post COVID-19 World – Aviation.
+I wrote about how the aviation industry is being gutted in a previous post.
 This will cause many downstream disruptions in industries you would not have associated with aviation, like the automotive industry (read below).

 Listen to the Wall Street Journal podcast episode, How Hertz Went Bankrupt, and you will start to understand the pandemic was just a trigger for many systemic problems in our economy.
 Hertz held more than $19B in debt and is now dumping cars on the used car market.
 20% of all car purchases are made by fleet customers, think about what this will do to the auto industry.